Kris Kobach: Election

 In 2022, Kobach filed to run for the post of Kansas Attorney General ("AG"), as a Republican.
 In the 2022 Kansas Attorney General election, Kobach defeated two other GOP candidates—state legislator Kellie Warren and former federal prosecutor Tony Mattivi—to become the party nominee for AG.

 In a campaign somewhat toned down from his previous showy, controversial campaigns, Kobach nevertheless, again, talked (less) about illegal immigration, and repeated his desire to tighten voting procedures, making undocumented claims of voter fraud (repudiated by fellow Republican, Kansas Secretary of State Scott Schwab, the state's top election official).
 He also vowed to establish a team in the Kansas Attorney General's office dedicated to suing President Biden and his administration.

 In the general election, Kobach faced novice Democratic politician Chris Mann, a former police officer, prosecutor, and state securities regulator, who is an attorney in private practice.
 While attacking Kobach’s professional competency, Mann promised to run the AG's office in a non-political manner, and focus on public safety concerns and consumer protection.

 Mann initially raised more campaign funds than Kobach, drawing in $952,000 in campaign contributions since late July, while Kobach, in the same period, reported $465,000 raised.

 However, in his overwhelmingly Republican-dominated state, Kobach was narrowly elected to the post November 8, 2022, with 51% of the vote (to Mann's 49%).

 Tenure

 In 2024, Kobach sued the Biden administration for its push to replace the 9 million remaining lead pipes in the United States.
 Kobach asserted that the benefits of replacing lead pipes "may be entirely speculative."
 However, lead is toxic and the harms of lead exposure, including permanent brain damage to children, are well-established.
 Secretary of Transportation Pete Buttigieg criticized Kobach's statement, writing, "The benefit of *not being lead poisoned* is not speculative.
 It is enormous.
 And because lead poisoning leads to irreversible cognitive harm, massive economic loss, and even higher crime rates, this work represents one of the best returns on public investment ever observed."

+On June 10, 2024, Kobach led a coalition of 17 states in filing a lawsuit against the Biden administration in the Southern District Court of Georgia.
+The complaint alleged that the administration's 2024 farmworker protection rule unconstitutionally granted farmworkers on H-2A visas the rights to collective bargaining and unionizing.
+It argued that the National Labor Relations Act of 1935 intentionally excluded these workers from such protections.
+Additionally, they argued that the Department of Labor did not have the authority to "grant H-2A workers better working conditions than their American counterparts are statutorily allowed to have."
+On August 26, 2024, U.S. District Judge Lisa Godbey Wood issued an injunction stopping the rule from being enforced in the 17 plaintiff states.